mxkopy/vae/README.md

 # Variational Autoencoders
-The latent space of an autoencoder is the model's 'internal' representation of some data.
+The latent space of an autoencoder is the model's compressed 'internal' representation of some data.
 It's not a given, though, that this represenation is organized in any meaningful way.

 VAEs solve this problem by regularizing (i.e. smoothing) latent representations by minimizing the Kullback-Leibler distance between them.
 This clusters data points that are more alike together in latent space, which lets you smoothly interpolate between them, opening up some fun generative possibilities.